 Once your account is set up, it’s time for some tutorials!
-This series of blogs will cover basic tutorials on getting an IAM User to work with S3, creating buckets, and managing files to delete those buckets.
+This series of blogs will cover basic tutorials from how to get an IAM User to work with S3, how to create buckets, how to manage files to deleting those buckets.

-This series of blogs covers all the basics you need to work with AWS S3 using Python.
-We will also cover other details from S3, like versioning, static site hosting, etc. If you are interested in such blogs, subscribe to our mailing list, and you will receive the latest blogs delivered to your email.
+This series of blogs cover all basic that you should need to work with AWS S3 using Python.
+We will also cover other details from S3 like versioning, static site hosting, etc. If you are interested in such blogs subscribe to our mailing list and you will receive the latest blogs delivered to your email.

 Creating IAM user to work with S3

-First, we will create an IAM user that can work with S3.
+First, we will start with creating an IAM user that can work with S3.
 This is a mandatory step.
-We will need IAM users with S3 permissions to create and list S3 buckets and upload and download files to and from the S3 bucket.
+We will need IAM users with S3 permissions to create, list S3 buckets as well as upload and download files to and from the S3 bucket.
 You can learn about this in Create IAM User to Access S3 in easy steps.

 S3 Operations

-Once an IAM user is set up, we can start working with AWS S3.
+Once we have an IAM user set up, we can start working with AWS S3.

 Creating S3 Bucket